betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

   * **NOTE**: The word "relations" is not really part of MOAB's data model.
 * **Tags**: Arbitrary, application-defined, *attributes* associated with entities or entity sets.

-*Interpretation* of tag data is, for the most part, delegated to producers and consumers.
+*Interpretation* of tag data is, for the most part, delegated to MOAB producers and consumers.
-Apart from tag names themselves, there is nothing in a MOAB database that allows a producer to indicate, for example, that a scalar tag named `displacements` attached to vertex entities should treated as the degrees of freedom in a piecewise linear *coordinate field* or that a 2D *table* tag named `eos` attached to the entity set named `copper` is the equation of state data for the *copper material*.
+Apart from tag names themselves, there is nothing in a MOAB database that allows a producer to indicate, for example, that a scalar tag named `displacements` attached to vertex entities should be treated as the degrees of freedom in a piecewise linear *coordinate field* or that a 2D *table* tag named `eos` attached to the entity set named `copper` is the equation of state data for the *copper material*.

 To ensure proper interpretation of tag data between producers and consumers, it is expected that different groups working in the same application domain will adopt common tag naming conventions.
-For tag data that applies across multiple application domains, such as the decomposition of a mesh into pieces for parallel processing, some tag naming conventions, such as the `PARALLEL_PARITION` tag name, are determined by MOAB itself.
+For tag data common to multiple application domains (e.g. `PARALLEL_PARITION` which governs the decomposition of the mesh for parallel processing) the naming conventions are determined by MOAB itself.
 As MOAB databases are opened in VisIt, the plugin will allow the user to identify which set of naming conventions should be used to interpret the data.

 **TO DO**: